 Can a Friendship Recover From Betrayal?

-However, you can overcome these complex feelings, and you may be able to reconcile the friendship as well.
+However, you can learn how to take care of yourself amid these complex feelings.
+You might also be able to reconcile the friendship as well.
 Let’s get into what you need to know.

 Common Types of Friendship Betrayal